hmgene/fossil-c/doc/presentation-10232023.md

 <summary>Sequence data processing and mapping </summary>
 We combined our obtained sequence data with that from previously published40 elephantid genomes that include all extant and three extinct species (Table S2).
-For the five samples
->sequenced here, we trimmed adapters and merged paired-end reads using SeqPrep 1.141, initially retaining reads either ≥25 bp (Krestovka, Adycha, Chukochya) or ≥30 bp (Scotland, Kanchalan), and with a minor modification in the source code that allowed us to choose the best base quality score in the merged region instead of aggregating the scores42.
-Three of the ancient genomes in the dataset had been treated with the afu UDG enzyme (the straight-tusked elephant and the Scotland and Kanchalan mammoths, Table S2), which leaves post-mortem DNA damage at the DNA fragment termini.
+For the five samples sequenced here, we trimmed adapters and merged paired-end reads using SeqPrep 1.141, initially retaining reads either ≥25 bp (Krestovka, Adycha, Chukochya) or ≥30 bp (Scotland, Kanchalan), and with a minor modification in the source code that allowed us to choose the best base quality score in the merged region instead of aggregating the scores42.
+Three of the ancient genomes in the dataset had been <ins>treated with the afu UDG enzyme</ins> (the straight-tusked elephant and the Scotland and Kanchalan mammoths, Table S2), which leaves post-mortem DNA damage at the DNA fragment termini.
 Therefore, for these samples, we removed the first and last two base pairs from all reads before mapping in order to minimize erroneous bases.
-Next, we mapped the merged reads to a composite reference consisting of the African savannah elephant nuclear genome (LoxAfr4), woolly mammoth mitogenome (Krause mammoth, DQ188829), and the human genome (hg19) using BWA aln v0.7.8 with deactivated seeding (-l 16,500), allowing for more substitutions (-n 0.01) and up to two gaps (-o 2)43,44.
+Next, we mapped the merged reads to a composite reference consisting of the African savannah elephant nuclear genome (LoxAfr4), woolly mammoth mitogenome (Krause mammoth, DQ188829), and the
+<ins>human genome (hg19)</ins> using BWA aln v0.7.8 with deactivated seeding (-l 16,500), allowing for
+more substitutions (-n 0.01) and up to two gaps (-o 2)43,44.
 We used Samtools v0.1.1945 to process the alignment and filter reads with mapping quality below 30 and we used BEDtools v.2.27.146 to split the elephant- and mammoth-mapped regions of autosomes, chromosome X and mitogenomes.
-Next, we removed PCR duplicates from the alignments using a python script (github.com/pontussk/samremovedup) that takes into account both start and end positions of the reads following Palkopoulou et al.42.
-Finally, we removed all reads below 35 base pairs from the BAM-files using samtools to filter out spurious mappings (see Supplementary Section 4).
+Next, we removed PCR duplicates from the alignments using a python script (github.com/pontussk/samremovedup) that takes into account both <ins>start and end positions of the reads</ins> following Palkopoulou et al.42.
+Finally, we <ins>removed all reads below 35 base pairs </ins> from the BAM-files using samtools to filter out spurious mappings (see Supplementary Section 4).
 [PMC7116897](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7116897/)